apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

 Once the `output` directory has been created you can run `tail -f output/vm-log.txt` in another terminal window to follow the execution and then run `./example-test-plans/router-scale/wrapper/scripts/gcloud-ssh-wrapper.sh rtf-router-scale` once the VM is up to get an SSH session started on the VM if desired.
-On the VM, the output of the tests is placed in `~/output/results/` and is copied to your local RTF output directory before the test run completes.
-The VM itself is either deleted at the end of the test run or the results are removed from the VM.
+The test results are copied to your local RTF output directory before the test run completes.
+They should be stored in `output/results`.
+If the VM is not deleted at the end of the test run the results are deleted from the VM by the clean up script (so are only available locally).

 To persist the VM between runs, override the `delete_vm` value in the wrapper test plan with `"false"`.
 In practice, this could be relaced with any value that is not `"true"`,